 4. Securing training operations

-Instructor-Led-Training requires many different processes performed by different people – this creates vulnerabilities: forgetting to book a classroom, making a mistake in an invoice… A Training Resource Management System provides secure processes through automated administration, real-time indicators and reporting, to prevent failures and adhere to international quality standards like the ISO29990.
+Instructor-Led-Training and virtual Instructor-Led Training requires many different processes performed by different people.
+This creates vulnerabilities such as forgetting to book a classroom or making a mistake in an invoice.
+A Training Resource Management System provides secure processes through automated administration, real-time indicators and reporting, to prevent failures and adhere to international quality standards like the ISO29990.

-If you work in health, construction, defense, or aerospace industries, compliance and security are probably always on your mind.
+If you work in health and safety, construction, defense, or aviation industries, compliance and security are probably always on your mind.
 A Training Resource Management System’s certification tracking and integration of employee recycling in the training plan enable you to follow industry regulations and reduce risk.

-Ensuring global compliance in all the countries your company operates in is paramount, because rigidity of country regulations vary: Canada has the 1% training act, South Africa the Skills Development Act, France the CPF… Maintaining compliance requires access to precise data on your training investments, as well as automated processes to make sure you follow regulations.
+Ensuring global compliance in all the countries your company operates in is paramount, because rigidity of country regulations vary.
+Canada has the 1% training act, South Africa B-BBEE or the Skills Development Act, France the CPF… Maintaining compliance requires access to precise data on your training investments, as well as automated processes to make sure you follow regulations.

 5. Sales and profitability